Rayc940/ece5160-fast-robot/lab6/lab.md

 ---

-#### Wind Up Protection TODO
+#### Wind Up Protection

-When the robot starts far from the wall, the error can remain large for a long time.
-This causes the integral term to accumulate, which can lead to overshoot and unstable behavior.
+When the robot starts far from the desired orientation, the yaw error can remain large for an extended period.
+This causes the integral term to accumulate continuously, which can lead to overshoot and unstable behavior once the robot begins to respond.

-To prevent this, the accumulated integral value was clamped within a fixed range.
+To mitigate this, the integral term was limited using a clamp:

 ```cpp
 if (i_accum > I_CLAMP) i_accum = I_CLAMP;
 if (i_accum < -I_CLAMP) i_accum = -I_CLAMP;
 ```

-To test for the differences, robot was held by hand for a while to accumulate I error, then released.
-Figure 8 below shows that with wind up protection, there are no steady state error.
-However, without wind up protection, the accumulated integral term caused the robot to drive more aggressively after release, resulting in larger overshoot.
+To evaluate the effect of windup, the robot was held in place while the controller was running, allowing the integral term to build up.
+The robot was then released and its response was observed.

+As shown in Figure 8, with windup protection enabled, the robot smoothly converges to the setpoint without excessive overshoot.
+In contrast, without windup protection, the accumulated integral term causes a much larger control effort upon release, resulting in aggressive motion and significant overshoot.

 <p align="center">
   <img src="../img/lab6/windup_angle.png" width="30%">